310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 Although I think your hairstyle suits you perfectly, so it's fine as it is.

-But for me it doesn't seem like it suits me, has not a single advantage, and only causes a great deal of pain~ Even Natsume-kun often gets angry at me for it.
+But for me it doesn't seem like it suits me, doesn't have a single advantage, and only causes a great deal of pain~ Even Natsume-kun often gets angry at me for it.
 {% endbubble %}

 {% bubble Midori %}